Rangi42/polishedcrystal/README.md

 These changes have been made since the previous 1.0.0 release.
 If you build the project as-is, it will include all of them.

+* Title screen version number ends in "F" for the faithful version
 * Fixed Firebreather Bill (was using Kimono Girl Sayo's name and Pokémon)
 * Fixed evolution by held item happening incorrectly when no item is held
 * Can't get stuck in Cerulean Cave without Surf or Fly